nowol/NoWoL.SourceGenerators/README.md

 ## AsyncToSyncConverterGenerator Usage

-This generator uses simple rules to convert async code to their sync version:
+Experimental generator uses simple rules to convert async code to their sync version:

+* Caching of the generated code, used by Visual Studio, can be a bit wonky.
 * The name of the method must end with `Async`.
 The generator does not validate if a non-async version of the method exists.
 * The generated method will have the same access modifiers as the original method.
 * Awaitable local functions must end with `Async`.
 The generator does not validate if a non-async version of the location function exists.